Spanish Food: 43 of the best foods in Spain

 Arroz al horno

-Arroz al Horno ‘rice in the oven’ which incorporates tomatoes, garlic, chickpeas, blood sausage (morcilla), potatoes, and chorizo.
+Arroz al Horno ‘rice in the oven’ incorporates tomatoes, garlic, chickpeas, blood sausage (morcilla), potatoes, and chorizo.

 Fideuà is another famous Valencian seafood dish made with thin noodles mixed with a variety of seafood.